 Getting up and around - Today you will be encouraged to be up and about independently for at least 8 hours.
+We encourage you to get dressed in your own clothes.
 This includes regular walking within the ward, showering and sitting up in a chair.
 Aim for 4×10 minute walks during the day.